psyomn/notes/sql-notes/sqlite3-notes.markdown

 3|2|green
 ~~~~

+One final note: if we delete a row from a table that has a relationship
+elsewhere, then the record it was referencing will remain there.
+So for
+example, if a cat with a name 'mittens' is in the cats table, and has a 'blue'
+ball in the wool balls table, and the cat is later removed from the table, the
+blue ball will remain in the other table.
+If we want to remove any other record
+that might be referenced, we can do it using a built-in mechanism

+This mechanism uses _on delete cascade_ in order to spot foreign key
+references, and invoke deletions on those tables; and the deletions continue
+to occur if those tables have cascading deletes as well.
+This ensures the data
+integrity store in databases.

 ### A note on Constraints

 Databases provide the possibility of adding constraints to data that is to be